cameronjoebrown/ironblossom-web-scraper/README.md

 ```

 It's currently hard coded to week 22, so you'll have to update that in scraper.py if you want a different week

+The script will run until you end it with a standard KeyboardInterrupt (ctrl+c if running in standard terminal)